dbkblk/rand_helper_tools/README.md

 To resume, the function do:
 - Read all the xml files in the folder where the parser is present.
 The input files are ISO-8859-1 encoded (Civilization IV format).
 - Extract each string for each language and generate a subfolder "lang/" with a subfolder for each language (en, fr, de, etc.).
-- Russian is converted from encoded based on the modded GameFonts.tga and converted to readable UTF8.
+- Special characters sets rules are read from the "_xml_charsets.config" file and converted to readable UTF8.
 - Each language subfolder will contain a file formatted as the last example with the same name as the input file.
 The output files are UTF8.

 ### Export a language